AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 Context variables should not be specific to individual users because variables are used in cache keys for public content.
 In other words, a context variable per user results in a separate copy of content cached on the server for each user.

-Magento generates a hash based on all context variables (`\Magento\Framework\App\Http\Context::getVaryString`).
+The application generates a hash based on all context variables (`\Magento\Framework\App\Http\Context::getVaryString`).
 The hash and current URL are used as keys for cache storage.

 For example, let's declare a context variable that shows a drinks catalog and advertisement to adult customers only.
-The following code snippet will create a copy of every page in Magento for users under the age of 18.
+The following code snippet will create a copy of every page in Adobe Commerce and Magento Open Source for users under the age of 18.

 ```php
 <?php